Medically Reviewed by Jabeen Begum, MD on March 20, 2024

 1/12

-The former teen pop star, rapper, and dancer says he’s dealing with several mental illnesses, including schizophrenia.
+The late former teen pop star, rapper, and dancer dealt with several mental illnesses, including schizophrenia.
 This lifelong condition can affect you in profound ways.
 Some people have hallucinations or delusions, which is when you see, feel, or believe things that aren’t real.
 Others might speak in nonsense, or have trouble with their memory and reasoning.
-Carter says he’s on several medications to manage his symptoms.
+Carter had admitted to being on several medications to manage his symptoms.
+He died in 2023 of drowning after using an inhalant and taking anxiety medication.

 Zelda Fitzgerald